gumernus/Datanodes/README.md

 ```

 ## More info
-> This discord bot is my bot I've ever made
+> This bot can moderate the entire server itself.